-Sermon preached on 2 Kings 1 by Rev. W. Reid Hankins during the Morning Worship Service at Trinity Presbyterian Church (OPC) on 03/29/2020 in Novato, CA.
+Sermon preached on 2 Kings 1 by Rev. W. Reid Hankins during the Online Service at Trinity Presbyterian Church (OPC) on 03/29/2020.

 What a timely passage of Scripture.
 As we live in a time of a pandemic, we see an apostate king fall sick who foolishly didn’t call upon the one true God for help.
 Surely there are applications to us today to call upon God for help.